FS-Driverless/Formula-Student-Driverless-Simulator/docs/get-ready-to-develop.md

 ## Install the project

 This repo uses git LFS.
-So ensure you have LFS installed: `sudo apt-get install git-lfs`
+So ensure you have LFS installed: `sudo apt-get install git-lfs`.
+Once git-lfs is downloaded, `git lfs install` must be run.

 Let's start by cloning this repository in the home directory
 ```